 And they are a sustainable partner in difficult-to-electrify sectors such as aviation, heavy road freight transport, or maritime transport.

 In Spain, biofuels have been used for years in diesel and gasoline engines, mixed with conventional fuels.
-The obligation to incorporate biofuels in road transport is 10.5% in 2023 and 11% in 2024, which will increase to 12% in 2026.
+The obligation to incorporate biofuels in all road transport is 11.5% in 2025 and 12% in 2026.

 Produced from oils and fats through esterification/transesterification processes.
 It can be blended in a wide range of percentages with diesel.
 Currently, in Spain it is used up to 7% in road transport and can be used up to 100% in maritime transport.
 Although it is most commonly found in blends of 30%.